chickenPopcorn/EqEq/notes/whiteboard-eq-analysis.md

-# Brainstorm Whiteboarding & Notes
+# Brainstorm White-boarding & Notes

 Below we describe the API between semantic analysis and codegen of equations _(with dependencies full features allowed in our LRM, ie: dependencies)_.

-Note "SAST" below refers to Edwards' "semanticly-annotated"-AST _(ie: whatever our semantic analysis outputs for codegen's use)_.
+Note "SAST" below refers to Edwards' "semantically-annotated"-AST _(ie: whatever our semantic analysis outputs for codegen's use)_.

   - [EqualsEquals Demonstration](#equalsequals-demonstration)